 To install a new WordPress theme you’ll need to navigate to your WordPress dashboard.
 This will be through a link that will look something like “yoursite.com/wp-admin”.

-Once you’ve logged into the backend of your site you can install a new theme by navigating to Appearance>Themes, then select ‘Add New’.
+Once you’ve logged into the backend of your site you can install a new theme by navigating to Appearance>Themes, then selecting ‘Add New’.

 Once you find a theme you like just hover over it and click ‘Install’, then ‘Activate’.